 The Music of Rena Jones

 “Rena Jones is a polymath.
-She plays violin, cello, and synthesizers, and immerses her music in the imagery of nature and philosophy. - John Diliberto, Echoes Radio PRX
+She plays violin, cello, and synthesizers, and immerses her music in the imagery of nature and philosophy,” writes John Diliberto of Echoes Radio PRX.

-Her music has been released on influential labels including LOCI Records, Aleph Zero, 1320 Records, Disco Gecko, Liquid Sound Design, Schematic, and Ultimae.
-She also runs her own label, Cartesian Binary Recordings.
-With four of her solo albums named among the Top 30 Albums of the Year on Echoes Radio PRX—and her recent collaboration with KiloWatts, Caesura, reaching #2 on the same chart—Rena’s distinctive string work has also appeared on albums by Emancipator, Sophie Barker (Zero 7), STS9, edIT (Glitch Mob), Beats Antique, and others.
+Best known for her unique ambient-electronic chamber music, Rena has released her music on groundbreaking labels such as Twisted Records (U.K.).
+LOCI Records, Iboga Records, Aleph Zero, 1320 Records, Disco Gecko, Liquid Sound Design, Schematic, Ultimae, and her own imprint, Cartesian Binary Recordings.
+Three of Jones’s solo albums have been named among the Top 30 Albums of the Year on Echoes Radio PRX, and her recent collaboration with KiloWatts, Caesura, reached #2 on the same chart for 2024.

-As an audio engineer, she has recorded and mixed at world-renowned studios, including Sylvia Massy’s RadioStar Studios, Justin Phelps’s Cloud City Studios, Recombinant Media Labs in San Francisco, Metway Studios in the U.K., and Emancipator’s Wildwood Studios.
-She continues to operate her own facility, Cartesian Binary Sonic Labs.
+Rena's highly sought-after string playing has landed her on albums with Younger Brother (Simon Posford, Shpongle), Emancipator, STS9, edIT (Glitch Mob), Funckarma, Beats Antique, Sophie Barker (Zero 7), and Grammy-nominated artist J. Viewz.
+As an audio engineer, she has recorded and mixed at world-renowned studios, including Sylvia Massy’s RadioStar Studios, Justin Phelps’s Cloud City Studios, Recombinant Media Labs in San Francisco, Metway Studios in the U.K., and Emancipator’s Wildwood Studios, while she continues to operate her own studio, Cartesian Binary Sonic Labs.
 While pursuing her degree in Audio Engineering, she studied psychoacoustics under legendary studio designer John Storyk—best known for building Jimi Hendrix’s Electric Lady Studios—which deepened her understanding of the science of sound, psychoacoustics, and studio design.

-A fierce advocate for musicians, she is a voting member of the Recording Academy’s Producers & Engineers Wing and serves as a District Advocate, championing artists’ rights and industry reform.
-In that role, she has worked with Congress on behalf of the Academy to help pass the Save Our Stages Act, the MusicCares Act, and legislation protecting artists’ rights from artificial intelligence.
+A fierce advocate for musicians, Rena is a voting member of the Recording Academy’s Producers & Engineers Wing and serves as a District Advocate, championing artists’ rights and equitable industry policy.
+In this role, she has worked directly with members of Congress to help pass the Save Our Stages Act, the MusicCares Act, and the No Fakes Act, which, if passed, would protect artists from exploitative uses of artificial intelligence.

 What's New